PLEASE SEE THE BOTTOM OF THIS TEXT FOR USEFUL LITERACY WEBSITE LINKS FOR PARENTS AND CHILDREN

 - Create a safe caring environment in which all children feel encouraged to speak and listen as appropriate.

-- Give children access to a wide variety of stimulating literary texts, including both fiction and non-fiction.
-Our core reading scheme is Oxford Reading Tree.
+- Give children access to a wide variety of stimulating literary texts.

-- Hear children read on a regular basis and send reading books home daily along with a reading record for teacher and parental contributions.
+- Hear children read on a regular basis and send reading books home with a reading record for dialogue between school and home.

 - Provide children with the opportunity to produce a range of written work developing skills across a variety of genre, e.g. – narrative, information and poetry.